TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 Start page: :file:`Documentation/Index.rst`
 -------------------------------------------

-The documentation index file at :file:`Documentation/Index.rst` is the starting point of the main documentation.
+The documentation start page (:file:`Documentation/Index.rst`) is the entry point of the main documentation.
 It usually contains general information about the manual, a summary of its purpose and a table of contents that refers to further pages.